compucorp/civihr/doc/INSTALL.md

 ## Install (Option B: Manual)

 CiviHR includes over a dozen extensions.
 These can be activated piecemeal.
-The following extensions provide major functionality:
+The following extensions provide the major features and may be activated
+individually:

  * org.civicrm.hrcareer: Career History
  * org.civicrm.hrdemog: Extended Demographics